-"In evaluating Army IO efforts during the GWOT, it is fair to question why junior and field-grade officers were often encouraged to build interpersonal relationships with centers of influence in Iraq and Afghanistan but excluded from other IO initiatives."
+In evaluating Army IO efforts during the GWOT, it is fair to question why junior and field-grade officers were often encouraged to build interpersonal relationships with centers of influence in Iraq and Afghanistan but excluded from other IO initiatives.

 Critics pointed to these and other deficiencies as the GWOT progressed.
-Writing in 2007, Dr. Daniel Kuehl, professor of information warfare at the National Defense University, commented that the Army suffered from a deficit of "information strategists" with the ability to "coordinate and exploit the contribution of the information component of power and the synergies it offers."22 Several years later, Corey D. Schou, J. Ryan, and Leigh Armistead wrote in the Journal of Information Warfare that many of the same commands conducting IO "over 15 years ago ... are still the key agencies conducting IO, just renamed and slightly expanded, but with no true increase in scope and capability."23 The authors concluded "it is not surprising that in many ways, the Department of Defense [and by default, the Army] are moving backwards with regard to [IO] strategy, capabilities, and scope."24 spoken word, and displayed or related image has informational aspects," the document demanded that the service branches "shift how [they] think about information from an afterthought ... to a foundational consideration for all military activities."
-26
+Writing in 2007, Dr. Daniel Kuehl, professor of information warfare at the National Defense University, commented that the Army suffered from a deficit of "information strategists" with the ability to "coordinate and exploit the contribution of the information component of power and the synergies it offers."22 Several years later, Corey D. Schou, J. Ryan, and Leigh Armistead wrote in the Journal of Information Warfare that many of the same commands conducting IO "over 15 years ago ... are still the key agencies conducting IO, just renamed and slightly expanded, but with no true increase in scope and capability."23 The authors concluded "it is not surprising that in many ways, the Department of Defense [and by default, the Army] are moving backwards with regard to [IO] strategy, capabilities, and scope."24 the service branches "shift how [they] think about information from an afterthought ... to a foundational consideration for all military activities."26